lucasbfernandes/job-worker/docs/README.md

 details later in this document, but for now, here is a summary of what's happening:

 * <strong>Step 1</strong>: The user types a CLI command requesting one of the possible interactions with a linux process.
-The CLI will prompt the user for a username/password pair.
+Username and password will be provided as CLI flags.

 * <strong>Step 2</strong>: The CLI application parses the user's command and translates it into an HTTPS request for the Server.
 The API module of the Server receives the request, checks if the input is valid and verifies if the user is authorized to perform the requested operation.